wombleton/gitlaw-nz/acts/R/Racing Act 2003.md

     (4) Every racing club, or member, officer, agent, or employee of a racing club commits an offence who knowingly makes, authorises, or permits any payment from money received by way of equalisator betting except in accordance with subsections (2) or (3).

-    (5) Every person who commits an offence against subsection (4) is liable on summary conviction,---
+    (5) Every person who commits an offence against subsection (4) is liable on conviction,---

     *   (a) in the case of a racing club, to a fine not exceeding $3,000: